Rancho Tehama shootings: Aftermath and reactions

 Governor Jerry Brown, and his wife Anne, offered condolences to all the victims and their families, saying, "Anne and I are saddened to hear about today's violence in Tehama County, which shockingly involved schoolchildren."

 The shootings renewed attention on the legality and control of privately made firearms, such as the semi-automatic rifle used in this incident.

 Due to the shooting spree, Rancho Tehama Elementary School was closed earlier than planned for the Thanksgiving holiday break and reopened on November 27.

-Despite widespread criticism of the sheriff's department's handling of the case, incumbent Sheriff Dave Hencratt was the winner of the June 2018 primary race with 63.96 percent of the vote.